-Thanks to the powerRibs™ technology, a full-natural fibre layup of ampliTex™ + powerRibs™ matches the performance of carbon fibres for motorsport bodywork and other thin-walled shell elements.
+Thanks to the powerRibs™ technology, a full-natural fibre layup of ampliTex™ + powerRibs™ matches the stiffness and weight of a monolithic carbon fibre part for motorsport bodywork and other thin-walled shell elements.
 As opposed to carbon fibres, this natural fibre composite has a ductile fracture behaviour with blunt edges, thus improving safety without sharp carbon fibre shattering and toxic carbon fibre dust.
 Furthermore the vibration damping is significantly improved.

-Parts made from powerRibs™ and ampliTex™ have 75% lower CO2 footprint than a carbon fibre part with matching performance.
+The production of parts made from ampliTex™ and powerRibs™ has a 85% lower CO2 footprint than that of carbon fibre parts with equal weight and stiffness performance.
 Furthermore, as no bleeders and breathers are needed, production consumables are reduced, reducing both costs and waste.
-At the end of their life, parts can be thermally recycled without residual waste in the standard waste management system.
+At the end of their life, parts can be used for thermal energy recovery without residual waste in the standard waste management system.
 Carbon- and glass fibres on the other hand sadly often end up in landfills.

-Bcomp offers both dry fibres and high-quality prepregs from trusted partners.
-Thermoset production can be done using vacuum infusion, autoclave or RTM in the same molds as for carbon fibre parts.
+Bcomp offers both dry fibres and high-quality natural fibre prepregs from trusted partners.
+Thermoset production can be done using vacuum infusion, autoclave, prepreg compression moulding (PCM) or RTM in the same molds as for carbon fibre parts.
 The Bcomp engineering team provides optimisation of layups and can perform reverse engineering of existing carbon fibre parts to facilitate implementation.
 We support our clients all the way to the final parts.